 Our work in India addresses these problems with a focus on education, empowerment, health care and sponsorship.

-Click the images below to read about the projects we support…
+Click below to read about some of the projects we support…